sethchandler/DepositionSimulator/README.md

   * **Multi-Provider Support**: Choose between leading models from OpenAI and Google.
   * **Local LLM via Ollama**: For maximum privacy and zero cost, you can run the simulator locally using your own models via Ollama.
+  * **Submit deposition questions in writing or via speech-to-text
   * **Pre-Built Scenarios**: Jump right in with detailed, ready-to-play scenarios involving complex witnesses in criminal and civil cases.
   * **Upload Your Own Cases**: Create and upload your own single-witness or multi-witness profiles as `.json` files for customized practice.
   * **Pre-Deposition Intel**: Generate summaries of the witness's public information or the overall case facts before you begin the deposition.